Adarsh-OPP/Ai-and-Data-Science/README.md

 - 🧹 Data cleaning and preprocessing from raw CSV files
 - 🏗️ Feature engineering and transformation
-- 📊 Visualization of feature distributions and correlations
+- 📊 94% Accuracy on test set
 - 🤖 Classification modeling using scikit-learn
 - 📈 Evaluate and predict heart disease risk with trained models